 - on an in-person visit to a local office of the foreign bank in the country of residence;

-- by signing a bank form and notarizing it in the country of residence, then sending documents by courier to the bank.
+- by signing a bank form and notarizing it in the country of residence, then sending documents to the bank.

 We’ll get back to you within 10 minutes if you refer to us your questions.
 Please contact us at the e-mail address given at the top of this page.